 As restrictive as a clear liquid diet may seem, several clear liquid foods can provide energy and suppress hunger.
 Examples of permissible clear liquids include:

-• Water
+- Water

-• clear broths (chicken, beef, and vegetable)
+- clear broths (chicken, beef, and vegetable)

-• fruit juice (without pulp)
+- fruit juice (without pulp)

-• transparent sports drinks
+- transparent sports drinks

-• tea or black coffee (without cream or milk)
+- tea or black coffee (without cream or milk)

-• popsicles (without fruit or yogurt)
+- popsicles (without fruit or yogurt)

-• gelatin (without fruit)
+- gelatin (without fruit)

-• carbonated drinks
+- carbonated drinks

-Foods to avoid while on a clear liquid diet in preparation for colonoscopy include foods high in fiber, colored foods, and solid foods.
+Therefore, foods to avoid while on a clear liquid diet in preparation for colonoscopy include foods high in fiber, colored foods, and solid foods.

 Starting and, more importantly, adhering to a clear liquid diet in preparation for colonoscopy is difficult.
 Although the clear liquid diet is temporary, it can be restrictive.
 This may pose difficulties in maintaining proper nutrition and hydration.
 However, when armed with adequate information on potential challenges and practical strategies on how to mitigate them, a clear liquid diet becomes easier (and even enjoyable) to stick to.

-· LIMITED FOOD OPTIONS
+LIMITED FOOD OPTIONS

 One of the first concerns that comes to mind when considering a clear liquid diet is the significant reduction in available food options.
 The absence of solid foods and certain liquids can lead to feelings of unsatisfied cravings as well as the monotony of diet.

-· NUTRITIONAL DEFICITS
+NUTRITIONAL DEFICITS

 Some clear liquid feeds do not contain all the nutrients required to stay healthy during a clear liquid diet, which can pose a challenge.

-· EMOTIONAL CHALLENGES
+EMOTIONAL CHALLENGES

 Food plays a role in our emotional lives, although not in the most obvious ways.
 While on a clear liquid diet, certain celebratory foods (e.g., cakes, pies, turkey) and comfort foods (e.g., chocolates, ice cream, pastries) will be off-limits.
 Such restriction of emotional expression through food may lead to feelings of frustration.

-· WITHDRAWAL SYMPTOMS
+WITHDRAWAL SYMPTOMS

 Alcoholics who embark on a clear liquid diet for extended periods may start to experience alcohol withdrawal symptoms.
 These symptoms are typically distressing and may hinder day-to-day activities.

-· FEELING OF INSATIETY
+FEELING OF INSATIETY

 Liquid foods digest faster than solid foods.
 This means that the feeling of fullness after a liquid meal does not last as long as after a solid meal.
 Hence, when on a clear liquid diet, it is not unusual to feel hungry more often than usual.

 The challenges one may face when on a clear liquid diet are not insurmountable.
 Here are tips to help you adhere to a clear liquid diet in preparation for a successful colonoscopy.
+For more tips, see our Complete Guide to Colonoscopy Preparation.

-· DISCUSS WITH YOUR DOCTORS BEFORE YOU BEGIN
+DISCUSS WITH YOUR DOCTORS BEFORE YOU BEGIN

 Discuss comprehensively with your doctor and dietitian before starting a clear liquid diet.
 Ensure this conversation addresses your needs as an individual and how strict your diet must be.
 If you are also on any medications, make sure to address whether or not you need to adjust its dosage during the diet.

-· PLAN AHEAD
+PLAN AHEAD

 The first step to success is proper planning.
 Stock up on permissible fluid feeds and learn new recipes.
 Doing this helps to prevent – or at least, reduce – feelings of monotony, confusion, and feeling overwhelmed before meals.

-· INVOLVE YOUR FAMILY AND FRIENDS
+INVOLVE YOUR FAMILY AND FRIENDS

 The positive impact of a support system when working towards any goal is powerful.
 A good support system can encourage you and keep you in check on days when you feel frustrated by the diet or you feel like giving up.

-· INCREASE NUTRITIONAL INTAKE
+INCREASE NUTRITIONAL INTAKE

 Opt for healthier liquid food options.
 Liquids like chicken, beef, and bone broth are significantly more nutritious than soda.

-· AVOID TEMPTATIONS
+AVOID TEMPTATIONS

 Stock your refrigerator with clear liquids and hide solid foods for the duration of the diet.
 If possible, avoid social gatherings that may force you to break your diet.

-A clear liquid diet is a vital part of preparing for a colonoscopy.
+Thank you for reading our guide on what is the clear liquid diet for colonoscopy preparation.
+By the end of this article, you will have now learnt that the clear liquid diet is a vital part of preparing for a colonoscopy.
 It ensures your doctor has the clearest possible view of your colon while also keeping you hydrated and nourished in the days leading to the test.
 Water, clear broth, sports drinks, and gelatin are some of the liquids allowed in this diet.

 Although sticking to the diet till the end is no easy feat, it ensures the procedure is successful.
-Remember to ask your healthcare provider any questions you may have before and during a clear liquid diet in preparation for a colonoscopy.
+Remember to ask your doctor and healthcare provider any questions you may have before and during a clear liquid diet in preparation for a colonoscopy.

 Author

 Dr. Akintomiwa is a medical writer and medical doctor with many years experience writing on health and medicine.
-He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS), and has worked in General Surgery and Gastrointestinal Medicine units.
+He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Obafemi Awolowo University (2014-2020), and has worked in General Surgery and Gastrointestinal Medicine units.